Ernest Faber: Injury trouble

 In February 2003, Faber signed a new one-year contract extension with PSV.
 A month later, he had to rest for a few matches to rest his hamstring.
 In April, Faber broke his metacarpus in a match against De Graafschap.
 In May 2003, while playing with a cast due to his metacarpus injury, Faber suffered an inflammation of a bursa near his Achilles tendon.
 The injury required surgery and continued to provide problems in the 2003–04 season.
 He finally returned in the Champions League match against AS Monaco in November 2003, but received a hamstring injury during that game.
 He returned in an exhibition match against Trabzonspor in January 2004, but Faber suffered a new hamstring injury.
 He was sidelined for another month.
 On 22 April, the verdict from independent medical staff was that Faber could not continue his career.
 He announced his retirement, effective on that day.
 During his career, Faber underwent 13 surgeries for his injuries.
 In May, Faber was granted a fan farewell during the season's last home game.

 International career

-Faber played four matches for the Netherlands under-21 team.
+Faber played 12 games for the Netherlands national under-19 football team and 7 matches for the Netherlands under-21 team.
 In February 1998, his good performances with PSV were rewarded with a call-up by coach Guus Hiddink for the senior team trip to the United States.
 The Netherlands were scheduled to play exhibition matches against the United States and Mexico.
 After being an unused substitute in the United States match, Faber made a 58th minute appearance in the game against Mexico on 24 February 1998.
 The match was played in Miami.
 He replaced Winston Bogarde when the Netherlands were leading 3–0.
 Eventually, the game finished 3–2, with Faber causing a penalty in favour of Mexico.
 Faber was one of the players considered by Hiddink to be selected for the 1998 FIFA World Cup but after he injured himself before the start of the tournament, he was unable to appear.